SCOPE OF THIS CHAPTER

 - Promote the child's health and development; and

 - Support the family and wider family members to safeguard and promote the welfare of their child, provided it is in the best interests of the child.

 Decision that a child needs a Child Protection Plan

 If a decision is taken that the child is likely to suffer significant harm and hence in need of a Child Protection Plan, the Chair should determine which category of abuse or neglect the child has suffered or is at risk of suffering.
 The category used (that is Physical Abuse, Emotional Abuse, Sexual Abuse or Neglect, will indicate to those consulting the child's social care record the primary presenting concerns at the time the child became the subject of a Child Protection Plan.

 The need for a protection plan should be considered separately in respect of each child in the family or household.

 Where a child is to be the subject of a Child Protection Plan, the conference is responsible for recommendations on how agencies, practitioners and the family should work together to ensure that the child will be safeguarded from harm in the future.
 This should enable both practitioners and the family to understand exactly what is expected of them and what they can expect of others.

 - Describe specific, achievable, child-focused outcomes intended to safeguard each child;

-- Describe the actions required for each child by family, professionals and, where appropriate, the child themselves, including the nature and frequency of contact by professionals with children and family members;
+- Describe the actions required for each child by family, practitioners and, where appropriate, the child themselves, including the nature and frequency of contact by practitioners with children and family members;

 - Set a timescale for the completion of these actions;